RMeurisse/ArduinoCodeCompiler/README.md

 If you now visit `http://localhost/status` you'll see a JSON response telling you everything's ok:
 `{"success":true,"status":"OK"}`

+## Making changes
+It is important to install composer to make changes to the project!
+If you made changes, recommended to run `app/console cache:clear`.
+Starting the server can be done by running `app/console server:run`.

 ## What's next?

 Visit the [wiki](https://github.com/codebendercc/compiler/wiki) for more information.